marcurdy/dfir-toolset/ThreatHunt.md

 In most scenarios, use VSSAdmin if your data source does not contain your date range

-Technique 1: Remote Code Execution
+### Remote Code Execution

 * Remote code execution
   * Execution of PsExec
     * psexec sends over IPC$. stdout, stderr sent over SMB
-    * Initiated with a 5140/5145 with IPC$ to test permission
-    * mounts hidden ADMIN$, copies psexesvc.exe remotely, starts the service and exec command
+    * mounts hidden $ADMIN or $IPC, copies psexesvc.exe remotely, starts the service and exec command
 	  * Named pipes used to communicate
 	  * artifacts: app exec, pushed binaries, user profile creation w/o -e
 	  * Registry: service registration and EulaAccepted
+    * Initiated with a 5145 then 5140 with $ADMIN or $IPC to test permission
+    * Service creation with 4697 and 7045.
+Execution captured in 4688.

   * Windows Remote Mgmt Tools for local or remote
     * sc.exe, schtasks.exe, at.exe, reg.exe, winrs.exe (remote command)